-Prior to becoming a filmmaker, Kafia began her career at the Defense Intelligence Agency (DIA).
-Based at the Pentagon, Kafia served as DIA’s Iraqi tribes and culture analyst.
-In 2008 she deployed to Iraq as a subject matter expert on political reconciliation, helping identify former insurgents and tribal leaders willing to join the U.S. military’s fight against Al Qaeda.
-Upon her return, she was promoted to Senior Analyst for Current and Crisis Intelligence, a position that required her to brief members of the National Security Council’s Iraq Staff, the National Intelligence Council, and the Director of Intelligence for the Joint Chiefs of Staff.
+Kafia Haile is a filmmaker and visual artist.
+Prior to working in film, Kafia began her career at the Defense Intelligence Agency (DIA).
+Based at the Pentagon, Kafia served as DIA’s Iraqi Tribes and Culture Analyst.
+In 2008 she deployed to Iraq as a subject matter expert on political reconciliation, identifying former insurgents and tribal leaders willing to join the U.S. military’s fight against Al Qaeda.
+Upon her return to the U.S., Kafia was promoted to Senior Analyst for Current and Crisis Intelligence, a position that required her to brief members of the National Security Council’s Iraq Staff, the National Intelligence Council, and the Director of Intelligence for the Joint Chiefs of Staff.

 Influenced by her experiences abroad, Kafia turned to film and TV to introduce global politics and social justice to a wider audience.
 Four years after her deployment, she relocated to Los Angeles and enrolled in University of Southern California (USC) School of Cinematic Arts.
-The only African-American in the class of 2014’s Writing Program, Kafia was the sole feature writer to graduate with distinction.
+The only African-American in the class of 2014’s Writing Division, Kafia was the sole feature writer to graduate with distinction.
 She was awarded the Rock Hudson Memorial Scholarship, Bernard Kantor Memorial Scholarship, and an award from the National Association of Theater Owners.